 Fulfilling Empirical & Mathematical Reasoning

-Students must take a course that currently counts toward the Empirical & Mathematical Reasoning (EMR) requirement or a departmental course in Math, Applied Math, Statistics, or Computer Science.
+Students must pass with a letter grade a course that currently counts toward the Empirical & Mathematical Reasoning (EMR) requirement or a departmental course in Math, Applied Math, Statistics, or Computer Science.
 Please note that courses from these departments can fulfill either EMR or the Science of Living Systems or Science of the Physical Universe requirement, but not both.

 When the new Quantitative Facility requirement takes effect, anyone who has fulfilled EMR will automatically have fulfilled the new Quantitative Facility requirement.